LeoVanNierop/digits_tensorflow/README.md

 # digits_tensorflow
-fully connected and convolutional neural networks for the mnist digit recognizer
+Fully connected and convolutional neural networks for the mnist digit recognizer Data is from Kaggle.com
+Results for the convolutional network as it is in the code right now, with 10 epochs of training, is 97.4 % on the Kaggle test set.
+On the held-out test set in the code, the accuracy was 96.7 %.
+Given that the Kaggle test set is larger, it probably gives a better estimate.

 This repository depends on Scikit-Learn, Tensorflow, Pandas and Numpy.
 Usage of these libraries is governed by their respective licences.